 Money-wise, Elizabeth makes around $172,000 yearly from her senator’s salary.
 Plus, she has additional sources of income from books.

 Warren has also written and co-written several books on bankruptcy law and the middle class throughout the 1990s and 2000s.
 In total, she has written five books herself and co-authored six books.

 Currently, she has a couple of top sellers, boosting her net worth significantly.
 According to published tax returns, Warren received $430,000 from book royalties in 2017 alone and close to $400,000 in 2018.
 With her husband’s annual income of around $400,000, the couple generates close to $1 million yearly.
-Elizabeth Warren’s net worth 2018 reached over $10 million according to financial documents.
+In 2018, Elizabeth Warren’s net worth 2018 reached over $10 million according to financial documents.